The Extension & Octagon

 The blue line of the Great Antrum is possibly where an extension of the main tunnel exited to a room where a bricked up archway is visible.

 The purple line is a later diversion, which involved cutting off a corner of the room.

 Blue is the original antrum line.
 Purple is the later diversion.

 Looking all the way along the octagon extension tunnel from the octagon end.
 The roof is covered over with flat tiles, close to the surface, at ground level.

 A view of the tunnel from within the Octagon shows signs of conversion from a full height human tunnel to a later reduced height utility channel.

 The curious Slot

 Why is there this narrow gap in the wall?
-It isn’t square to it – it goes through at angle, so it faces precisely opposite the tunnel entrance.
+It isn’t square to it – it goes through at angle, precisely facing the tunnel entrance.
 This must surely have been an intentional decision.
 Was there a ritual purpose to the Octagon before it was made into a hot bath?
 The site survived a number of major earthquakes over 300-400 years and underwent numerous repairs and alterations.